 - Soot can seep into electronics and cause them to short circuit.

 What Do I Do After Soot Damage?

 It is important to call a professional soot damage restoration company as soon as possible as soot is corrosive and will cause the items and surfaces it accumulates on to deteriorate over time.
-Soot cannot be safely cleaned on your own, leave it to the professionals at our sister company, Performance Restoration, to get the job done!
-Soot damage in Cranston can become very expensive to deal with so it is very important to submit a claim to your insurance company in order to get the damages covered.
+Soot cannot be safely cleaned on your own, leave it to the professionals at our sister company, Rhode Island Restoration, to get the job done!
+Soot damage in can become very expensive to deal with so it is very important to submit a claim to your insurance company in order to get the damages covered.